vduseev/vduseev.github.io/_drafts/2018-05-08-fastest-directory-size-python.md

     return size
 {% endhighlight %}

-### Call a subprocess with `find`, `ls`, and `aws` pipelined
+### Call a subprocess with `find`, `ls`, and `awk` pipelined

 It is possible to get an actual directory size using default system tools.
-If we recursively find all files using `find` command and execute `ls -l` on them, we can feed the results to `awk` tool to sum up bytes in every line and print the final result.
+If we recursively find all files using `find` command and execute `ls -l` on them, we can feed the results to `awk` tool to sum up the bytes in every line and print the final result.
 But that can't be anywhere as fast as `du -s`.

 Here is the command that will be called in a subprocess: